-So, can Rottweilers swim?
-Firstly, Rottweilers can and do swim.
-However, because of the build of this breed of dog, they don’t make the best swimmers.
-But, with enough practice, Rottweilers can learn to swim, although some might not be particularly fond of it.
+Rottweilers can and will swim, in most cases.
+But because of their physical build, they don’t make the best swimmers.
+Like with most large and muscular dogs, a Rottweiler may be too dense and have a hard time staying afloat.
+However, with enough practice, they can learn to swim, though some might not be particularly fond of it.

-Rottweilers are not natural swimmers but if their owner is patient and gives them lots of practice, they can learn to swim.
-There are many ways in which you can teach this dog to swim.
-For hot days when your dog might want to cool down, this is the perfect way.
+Rottweilers are not natural swimmers by any stretch.
+But if you’re willing to be patient and give them lots of practice, they can learn to be great swimmers.
+Read on to learn the many ways in which you can teach this dog to swim.

 Rottweiler and Swimming

 It is uncommon to find Rottweilers that are naturally great swimmers.
-Still, many Rotties do swim and are not in any danger to themselves while in water.
+But even so, many Rottweilers do swim and are not in any danger to themselves while in water.

-Since the breed is heavyset with large muscles, swimming is quite difficult for them.
+Since the breed is heavyset with large muscles, swimming may be quite difficult for them.
 Rottweilers are bred this way, as they are meant to be working guard dogs.

 When breeders were developing the Rottweiler, they didn’t need to breed this skillset or swim-friendly qualities into them because their role wouldn’t involve being in the water.
 Therefore, swimming doesn’t come naturally.